 https://docs.google.com/document/d/1A9fLkntldaU7V8H-atPr8s1NVWEqyLZ6/edit?usp=sharing&ouid=109455393576705052714&rtpof=true&sd=trueSpeaker

-Priorities:
+Priorities to align with 2025-30 UME Strategic Plan:

-Priorities were identified from the draft form on the Extension website.
-We will coordinate our policies with extension priories.
+Strategic Plan is in draft form on the Extension website.
+We will coordinate our policies with Extension priories.
 These include Provide Knowledge, Outreach to the community, and Partnerships with other organizations.

 Budget/Grants/Tracking